ashisa/azuretoolkit/README.md

 This script use the Azure CLI commands along with the JQ command line tools to do the following -

 1. Determine the resource group information for the source and target storage accounts
 2. Create a storage account the target subscription.
-If no storage account was provided on the command line, it creates a new storage account with a prefix to the name of the storage account in the source subscription - **new**.
-A resource group is also created in the target subscription in the same manner.
+If no storage account was provided on the command line, it creates a new storage account with **new** as a prefix to the name of the storage account.
+A resource group is also created in the target subscription in the same fashion.
 The location of these resources is set to same as the location information in the source subscription.
 3. Determine if the source container/blob exists
 4. Verify the presence of target container and create if not already present
 5. Finally, copy the blob to the target subscription